SDey96/libwebler/docs/desktop_app.md

 Type `webler` in terminal to open the desktop app

+## Web Crawler

 ![webler desktop app](images/img1.png)
 > Disclaimer: All the link and regex used below is just for demo and does not actually work.
 Check our tests for a working data.

 #### Enter the stating URL
 ![webler desktop app](images/img2.png)

+---

 #### Enter the depth
 Click on `Enter Depth` button to enter the depth
 ![webler desktop app](images/img3.png)

+---

 #### Enter the regex
 After entering the depth, you will be prompted to enter the regex (depth number of regex).
 ![webler desktop app](images/img4.png)

+---

 #### Final step
 ![webler desktop app](images/img5.png)

+Set number of depths running in parallel and number of threads to run in each depth in the `Concurrency Settings`

+---

 After setting all the data, click on `Start Crawling` and wait till it shows in the logs that crawling is finished.